Neural integration for constitutive equations using small data: NEURAL INTEGRATION FOR CONSTITUTIVE EQUATIONS

 We use early stopping criterion based on the loss (\ref{eq:loss}) associated with the validation data set to stop the training process and avoid overfitting (\emph{cf.} Section \ref{sec:benchmarks}).

 It is also worth mentioning that, even in the absence of the entire time evolution of the elastic strain, only the initial values of the latter have to be identified.
-Indeed, the time integral formulation of the evolution equations allows to learn the trajectory of $\bm{\varepsilon}^e$ by minimisation of the error related to the material stress.
-This is an important property of the approach proposed as it does not only allow to learn from limited (sparse) data but also in conditions where only partial information about the state of the material is available.
+Indeed, the time integral formulation of the evolution equations allows learning the trajectory of $\bm{\varepsilon}^e$ by minimisation of the error related to the material stress.
+This is an important property of the approach proposed as it does not only enables learning from limited (sparse) data but also in conditions where only partial information about the state of the material is available.

-Finally, notice that the loss function (\ref{eq:loss}) does not include errors related to the prediction of the values of the specific internal energy and the dissipation rate \citep[in contrast, for instance, with][]{masi2023evolution}, as the latter are not necessary conditions for the fulfilment of the laws of thermodynamics and the accurate prediction of the material response.
+Finally, notice that the loss function (\ref{eq:loss}) does not include errors related to the prediction of the values of the specific internal energy and the dissipation rate (in contrast, for instance, with \citep{masi2023evolution}), as the latter are not necessary conditions for the fulfilment of the laws of thermodynamics and the accurate prediction of the material response.

-\section{Numerical benchmarks}
+\section{NUMERICAL BENCHMARKS}

 The accuracy and capability of the developed approach are evaluated using synthetic data generated using analytical constitutive models.
 Although testing with real experimental data is the ultimate goal, using numerically generated data offers the benefit of having exact knowledge of the ground truth, \emph{i.e.}, the constitutive model that underlies the data.